IqraBaluch/Web_Scrapping/README.md

 If we wanted to select all of the elements that have the class, we could use the command:

 soup.select(".name of class")
+If we wanted to select all of the elements that have the class 'recipeLink', we could use the command:

+soup.select(".recipeLink")